mdzhodges/learn-security-examples/tampering/tampering.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**

+   There is no sanitization of user inputs, allow for users to input malicious code in the form input.
+The vulnerability here is the potentially allowing an XSS attack.

 2. Briefly explain how a malicious attacker can exploit them.

+   A malicious attacker can inject a malicious input in the form to allow for the attack to occur.

-3. Briefly explain why **secure.ts** does not have the same vulnerabilties?
+3. Briefly explain why **secure.ts** does not have the same vulnerabilities?
+   Secure.ts does not have the same vulnerabilities because the input from the form is being sanitized for HTML inputs.
+This is seen in the function
+   escapeHTML function.